 If the other driver is at fault, your deductible may be reimbursed or waived.

 By law, every motorist in B.C. has

 to report a crash within a reasonable amount of time.
-Your adjuster will
+Your claims representative will

 attempt to call or send a letter to the other driver before your claim

 second letter asking to report within the next 10 days.
 If the other driver

 fails to do so, we will assess responsibility based on the information available.